apache/camel-k/examples/databases/postgres-deploy/README.md

 # How to deploy a simple Postgres DB to Kubernetes cluster

-This is a very simple example to show how to create a Postgres database. **Note**, this is not ready for any production purposes.
+This is a very simple example to show how to create a Postgres database. **Note**, this is not ready for any production purpose.

 ## Create a Kubernetes Deployment
 ```